- Indigenous Social and Economic Development.

 Oswaldo De León Kantule, "Achu"

 Oswaldo De León Kantule (also known as "Achu") was born in Ustupu, Guna Yala, Panama.
-He’s a visual artist with exhibitions in Cuba, Canada, Portugal, Italy, Mexico, France, USA, and other countries.
+He’s a visual artist with exhibitions in Cuba, Canada, Portugal, Italy, Mexico, France, the USA, and other countries.
 In 1996 Oswaldo obtained the First Prize of the National Painting Competition from the National Institute of Culture of Panama.
 In 2004 he received a research grant for visiting artists of the Smithsonian Institute, in Washington DC, and in 2010 he was awarded the only prize of the Second Biennial of indigenous and millenary arts of Quito, Ecuador.
 In 2012 Achu was a finalist in the first continental biennial of contemporary indigenous arts in Mexico.
 Achu is a vibrant supporter of indigenous cultures, causes, and development.
-He lives between London, Canada and Panama.
+He lives between London, Canada, and Panama.
 He’s currently one of the most internationally recognized Panamanian and indigenous artists.

 Esperanza is a native of Bocas del Toro.
 She has extensive knowledge of indigenous issues and of indigenous women issues in particular.
 She holds the position of assistant judge in the Court of Justice of Bocas.
 She has a master's degree in Business Administration and from 2008 to 2014 was the President of the Mesi-Jablabo Ngabe Women's Organization in Bocas Del Toro.